gl-inet/mv1000-ubuntu-image/README.md

 When uboot updated, the system will reboot.
 Or when it puts "No need to update uboot".
 You can go to the next step.

+# Note about reset button and U-boot web failsafe

+In case of Ubuntu installation failure, you can go back to oringal openwrt system.

+Push reset button and plug in power:
+- Release button when the middle led on, the U-boot web failsafe start.

+U-boot web failsafe is needed when your openwrt firmware crash, and can only be used to flash openwrt firmware, not ubuntu image.

+- Release button when side led on, uboot will choose openwrt as default system and reboot.

 # Install prebuilt Ubuntu on MV1000

 Currently Ubuntu installation is only supported by openwrt shell.
 You cannot install using openwrt webUI or uboot webUI.